 Magnitude values exceeding the peak reduction level are compressed.
-Compression is active only above the frequency of the minimum magnitude value below 4000 Hz.
+Compression is only active above the frequency of the minimum-magnitude value below 4000 Hz.
 Amplitude values exceeding the peak reduction level are multiplied by a compression ratio.
-For instance, if peak reduction level is l, amplitude value of a specific frequency is a and the compression ratio is r, the result for a specific frequency would be $(a - l) \cdot r + l$.
-In informal listening, 1/4 compression ratio was found to give good results.
-The effect of the peak reduction is shown in Figure 10.
-Peaks at high frequencies are taken down from five to ten decibels.
-A slight frequency roll-off starting from 4000 Hz was designed to the inverse filter.
-The roll-off was used to compensate the sharpness caused by unsuccessfully equalized resonances.
+For instance, if the peak reduction level is l, the amplitude value of a specific frequency is a, and the compression ratio is r, then the result for a specific frequency would be (a - l) r + l.
+In informal listening 1/4 compression ratio was found to give good results.
+The effect of the peak reduction is shown in Fig. 10.
+Peaks at high frequencies are taken down from 5 to 10 dB.
+A slight frequency rolloff starting from 4000 Hz was designed to the inverse filter.
+The rolloff was used to compensate the sharpness caused by unsuccessfully equalized resonances.

-Finally, a minimum phase impulse response is created and truncated after decay of 60 dB.
+Finally a minimum-phase impulse response is created and truncated after a decay of 60 dB.
 An individual filter is designed for each ear.
-It is strongly recommended that the headphone response is measured in the same session where the binaural loudspeakerroom responses are measured.
+It is strongly recommended that the headphone response be measured in the same session where the binaural loudspeaker-room responses are measured.
 Remounting the measurement microphones can shift the resonance frequencies significantly, resulting in improper headphone equalization for a specific set of binaural loudspeaker-room responses.

-3.3.
-Equalization Method
+2.3 Equalization Method

-In this section, a new method for subjective loudspeaker evaluation was proposed.
+In this section a new method for subjective loudspeaker evaluation is proposed.
 The method trades problems of loudspeaker placement and loudspeaker swapping for problems related to measurement and equalization accuracy.
 To sum up, the method consists of the following steps:

-- 1. Using a reference loudspeaker pair, true-head loudspeaker-room responses are measured at the entrance to an open ear canal. - 2.
-Headphone responses are measured with the same microphone placements.
-The individual inverse headphone filters are calculated. - 3.
-Using the reference loudspeaker pair the artificial head is measured in the same position where the true-head measurements were made. - 4.
-All the loudspeakers to be listening-tested are measured in the similar manner using the artificial head.
-More loudspeakers can be measured later, if the measurement position as well as loudspeaker positions are well documented. - 5.
-Four individual filters are calculated to equalize the artificial head responses to the true-head responses. - 6.
-Preliminary loudness normalization of the equalized responses is done. - 7.
-Convolutions between the equalized artificial head responses and test signals are calculated and headphone equalization is done using the pre-calculated filters.
+- 1) Using a reference loudspeaker pair, true-head loudspeaker-room responses are measured at the entrance to an open ear canal.
+The reference loudspeaker here means the one that is used to obtain the artificial-to true-head mapping, which is then used for any other loudspeaker. - 2) Headphone responses are measured with the same microphone placements.
+The individual inverse headphone filters are calculated. - 3) Using the reference loudspeaker pair the artificial head is measured in the same position where the true-head measurements were made. - 4) All loudspeakers intended for listening tests are measured in a similar manner using the artificial head.
+More loudspeakers can be measured later, if the measurement position as well as loudspeaker positions are well documented. - 5) Four individual filters are calculated to equalize the artificial-head responses to the true-head responses. - 6) Preliminary loudness normalization of the equalized responses is done. - 7) Convolutions between the equalized artificial-head responses and test signals are calculated and head-phone equalization is done using the precalculated filters.

-To allow changing of responses and to improve flexibility, the impulse responses of the equalized artificial head responses and the impulse responses of the headphone equalization filters are stored separately.
-A graphical programming environment [16] was used to create a program which performs realtime convolutions needed for binaural reproduction of any audio material.
+To allow changing the responses and to improve flexibility, the impulse responses of the equalized artificial-head responses and the impulse responses of the headphone equalization filters are stored separately.
+A graphical programming environment [16] was used to create a program that performs the real-time convolutions needed for the binaural reproduction of any audio material.
 Parallel convolutions enable seamless switching between different responses.
 Four pairs of virtual loudspeakers can be compared without a delay of switching loudspeakers or any physical arrangements.
-In the demonstration system, program was run on a laptop $computer^6$ with 2 GHz dual core $processor^7$ and firewire audio interface8.
-The four parallel binaural convolutions (16 channels of convolution altogether) for 32768 sample impulse responses took about 65 % of processor time.
+In the demonstration system the program was run on a laptop computer (MacBook) with a 2-GHz dual-core processor (Intel Core 2 Duo) and firewire audio interface (MOTU Traveler).
+The four parallel binaural convolutions (16 channels of convolution altogether) for 32768-sample impulse responses took about 65% of the processor time.